Eurotech (company): History

-The Computerworld Honors has named Eurotech Powered SENSUSS Application as a 2013 Laureate.
-The annual award program honors visionary applications of information technology promoting positive social, economic and educational change.
-Eurotech and Sensuss M2M Application provide real time assessments that protect the athlete from further potential harm.

 Eurotech scored both the first and second place of the Green 500, the ranking of the most energy efficient supercomputers in the world, with the Eurora supercomputer installed at CINECA and the Aurora Tigon supercomputer installed at the Finmeccanica company Selex ES, specialised in information technology and security.
 Eurora, the supercomputer of CINECA, entered in first place with 3210 MFlop/s per watt, while the system of Selex ES, Aurora Tigon, was ranked second with a value of 3180 MFlop/s per Watt.

-Eurotech has signed an agreement with Curtiss-Wright Controls, Inc. – a segment of Curtiss-Wright Corporation – for the sale of 100% of the share capital of Parvus Corporation, the American fully owned subsidiary of the Eurotech Group specialized in embedded computers and COTS subsystems for the US Defence market.
+Eurotech has signed an agreement with Curtiss-Wright Controls, Inc., a segment of Curtiss-Wright Corporation, for the sale of 100% of the share capital of Parvus Corporation, the American fully owned subsidiary of the Eurotech Group, specializing in embedded computers and COTS subsystems for the US Defense market.

-2016

-Everyware IoT is the only IoT platform completely available in Open Source through Eclipse.

-2018

-Eurotech introduces the DynaCOR family of HPEC systems foe Edge AI and deep learning.

-2019

-Dynatem is re-focused to specialize in the design and manufacture of rugged COTS-based boards and systems for use in defense and aerospace applications.
-As a Qualified Small Business supplier of systems and engineering services to the defense and aerospace market, Dynatem will operate as an independent business unit within Eurotech Inc..